rrwick/Basecalling-comparison/README.md

 read_fast5_basecaller.py -f FLO-MIN106 -k SQK-LSK108 -i raw_fast5_dir -t 40 -s output_dir -o fast5 --disable_filtering
 ```

 Albacore v1.1 and later can basecall directly to fastq file with `-o fastq`.
-This saves saves disk space and is usually more convenient (especially since Nanopolish v0.8), but for this experiment I used `-o fast5` to keep my analysis options open.
+This saves disk space and is usually more convenient (especially since Nanopolish v0.8), but for this experiment I used `-o fast5` to keep my analysis options open.